1946 New York Giants (MLB) season

-The 1946 New York Giants season was the franchise's 64th season.
+The 1946 season was the 64th season of the New York Giants.
 The team finished in eighth place in the National League with a 61–93 record, 36 games behind the St. Louis Cardinals.

 Regular season

 Season standings

 The 1946 Giants are the original subject of the phrase "nice guys finish last", a condensation of a reference to them by Leo Durocher of the Brooklyn Dodgers.
 The original quote by Durocher was "The nice guys are all over there, in seventh place."
 (July 6, 1946), seventh place being last place in the National League.